 Dodge Demon Brakes

 Going fast isn’t fun if you can’t stop, so Dodge Demon specs the brakes to be just as capable as the engine.
 While the rotors and calipers look identical to the Challenger Scat Pack, they asked Brembo to make them as light as possible.
 So the rotor itself is a smaller diameter than the HellCat, but they are bolted to 12” wide tires at each corner.
 This allows the Demon to stop from 100-0 in only 96 feet.
 That is better than any Viper.
+It must be noted that the skinny tires offer little grip in panic stops.
+Once you are done racing, put the normal wheels back on before heading home.

 Dodge Demon Design

 The menacing look is a function of the Dodge Demon specs intended for drag racing.
 The high beam lights were ditched in favor of halos that surround intakes for the engine.
 The largest hood scoop of any production car helps to channel cool air to the supercharger.
 Every wheel opening is flared in an almost cartoonish way to fit the massive tires.
+From the inboard lights, hood scoop and fender wells, there are 3 paths to introduce cold air into the engine.
+Every Demon is wide and low, with prominent fender flares and aggressive aerodynamics.

 Dodge Demon Interior